UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-2/README.md

   - Red detection is sensitive to illumination;
 - **System integration**
   - Ensuring consistent message timing and stable TF/frame assumptions across nodes.
+  - Having the Brain Node sequentially run the other nodes
 - **Power and reliability**
   - Separating high-current actuator power (pump/motors) from logic power and filtering noise are critical for stable operation.
 <hr>